LifeScopeLabs/lifescope-api/documentation/oauth2.md

 Any tokens generated with the old secret will still be valid, but new tokens will only be able to be generated with the new secret.
 The page for your app also lets you invalidate all of the existing keys for your app at any time.

+Between these two fields is the ```provider_id``` for your app.
+When you create an OAuth app, a LifeScope Provider is created internally so that data you write to LifeScope on behalf of your app is consistent with all other LifeScope data.
+Users will also have Connections to your Provider created when they authorize your app, which is detailed further below.

 ### Authorizing apps

 #### General workflow